 - Add the room temperature egg, the room temperature egg yolk, and the vanilla to the mixture.
 Using the dough hook, turn the mixer on at a low speed and add the rest of the sugar.
-With the mixer running at the lowest speed, add the flour.
+With the mixer running at the lowest speed, add the flour and dried milk powder.
 As the flour starts to get absorbed by the liquid mixture, raise the mixer to a medium speed.
 You may need to turn the mixer off once or twice to wipe down the sides of the bowl with a rubber spatula.
 Allow to knead for approximately 3 minutes.
 The dough should clean the sides of the bowl and be tacky, even a bit sticky.
 If it is too wet (sticking to the sides and bottom of the bowl), add some flour, no more than 1 tbsp. at a time.
-If the mixture is too dry, add a little milk, 1 tsp. at a time.
+If the mixture is too dry, add a little milk, 1 teaspoon at a time.

 - Lower the mixer speed to low (1 or 2 on the KitchenAid) and slowly add the salt, allowing it to knead into the dough, an additional 3 minutes.
-Stop the mixer and take a small piece (approximately 1 tsp.) of dough and stretch it between your fingers.
+Stop the mixer and take a small piece (approximately 1 teaspoon) of dough and stretch it between your fingers.
 It should form a “window pane”, meaning it should get thin enough that it is translucent without it ripping.
 If it is not at that point yet, continue kneading in the machine at 1 minute intervals.
 (It may just need an additional minute or two to reach the window pane stage.
 If it still isn’t there yet, check to see if the dough is too dry.
-If it is, add ½ tsp. milk and knead another minute.)
+If it is, add ½ teaspoon milk and knead another minute.)

 - With the mixer running at medium speed, add the butter.
 It is best to add it one piece at a time, waiting until it is fully integrated into the dough before adding the next piece.
 You may need to turn off the mixer from time to time to push the slab of butter back into the range of the dough and the hook.
 This process will take approximately 5-10 minutes.
 Once all the butter is incorporated, the dough will look shiny and be slightly sticky.
 (If, after approximately ten minutes, the butter is still not fully incorporated, do not panic.
 Just move to the next step – having some unincorporated butter is not problematic in this recipe.
 That said, the key to incorporating the butter is nothing more than patience.)